 Creating an estate plan allows for an orderly and efficient transfer of your wealth to your heirs.
 Without an estate plan, your heirs will likely have to spend unnecessary time, money, and energy in probate court trying to claim what is rightfully theirs.

 ______ Do you have a blended family?
 Children from another relationship?

 If so, you need an estate plan.
-An estate plan is particularly important if you have children from different marriages.
+An estate plan is very important if you have children from different marriages.
 Without an estate plan, your estate will be distributed under the default rules when you pass.
 These rules are called the laws of intestacy.
 Depending on your state, the laws of intestacy will give most—if not all—of your wealth to your new spouse.
 This alone may not be a bad proposition.
 But remember, when your new spouse passes, his or her estate including assets inherited from you, will go to your spouse’s heirs—leaving your children empty handed.
 Preparing estate plan can prevent your children from being left in the cold.
-To learn more, see our article Saying “I Do” Again, Estate Planning for Second Marriages.

 ______ Do you want to control who gets your money when you pass—and how and when they get it?